 Her novel Home Front has been optioned for film by 1492 Films (produced the Oscar-nominated The Help) with Chris Columbus attached direct.

 Kristin’s next release is the highly anticipated The Nightingale, which will be in stores on February 3, 2015.

 Kristin was born in September 1960 in Southern California and grew up at the beach, making sand castles and playing in the surf.
 When she was eight years old, her father drove the family to Western Washington which they called home.

-After working in a trendy advertising agency, I decided to go to law school.
-"But you're going to be a writer" are the prophetic words I will never forget from my mother.
-I was in my third-and final-year of law school and my mom was in the hospital, facing the end of her long battle with cancer.
-I was shocked to discover that she believed I would become a writer.
+After working in a trendy advertising agency, Kristin decided to go to law school.
+"But you're going to be a writer" are the prophetic words she would never forget from her mother.
+Kristin was in her third-and final-year of law school and her mom was in the hospital, facing the end of her long battle with cancer.
+Kristin was shocked to discover that her mother believed she would become a writer.
 For the next few months, they collaborated on a novel.
 After her mom's death, she packed up all those bits and pieces of paper and research they'd collected and put them in a box in the back of her closet.
 Kristin got married and continued practicing law.